-No seriously guys, leave everything valuable behind and hold on tight because this is one hella-crazy MCU-themed experience.
+Seriously guys, leave everything valuable behind and hold on tight because this is one hella-crazy MCU-themed experience.

-That’s where the fun and games ended.
+That’s where the light-hearted fun ended.

 I was literally free-falling and then rising, free-falling, rising, stopping and then free-falling and rising for what felt like 10 minutes but was actually only around 120 seconds.